 You possibly heard about the ‘City of Nawab’ but have you ever heard ‘City of Begum’?
-I am talking about Bhopal, capital city of Madhya Pradesh.
+I am talking about Bhopal, ruled by four Beghum during British period.
 It is said that the city got its name as Bhojpal in 12th century, when Paramara King Bhoja build a dam here.
-During the British rule, Bhopal become a princely state under British suzerainty.
-Then ‘Bhopal state’ was ruled by four Begums; starting from Qudsia Begum in 1819 , then Shah Jehan, Sikandar, and the last Begum Kaikhusrau Jahan till 1926, which was very unique thing of that time.

 Various small hills and famous water bodies like Upper Lake (Bada Talab) and Lower Lake (Chhota Talab), make the landscape of Bhopal more beautiful.
 The city also got its name as ‘City of Lake’ because of many water bodies it has.
 Bhopal itself is not popular as tourist destination, but still there are many must visit places near Bhopal.

 There are several place in Bhopal that you should include in your list.
 And if you plan a 3 days trip to Bhopal, it will be sufficient to explore place within and nearby.
 There are some great heritage sites too within the radius of 50 km from Bhopal.